Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-There are a number of organizations that can help you find work and build your career in Alberta:
+There are a number of organizations and resources that can help you find work and build your career in Alberta:

-- Alberta Works and Alberta Supports Centres provide employment programs and services across Alberta.
+- Alberta Supports Centres provide employment programs and services across Alberta.
 This includes job fairs, workshops, information sessions, and labour market information.

 Learn about the job market in Alberta